fuseio/fuse-network/nethermind/OE_Migration.md

 #### Introduction

-This guide provides step-by-step instructions for node operators looking to migrate their Ethereum nodes from the OpenEthereum client to the Nethermind client.
+This guide provides step-by-step instructions for node operators looking to migrate their Fuse nodes from the OpenEthereum client to the Nethermind client.
 The migration process involves backing up data, installing the Nethermind client, configuring it, and finally starting and verifying the node's operation.

 #### Prerequisites